• Skip to primary navigation

 Dermatologist’s Tip: Continue sun protection, hydration, and gentle skincare.

-Dr. Howell says that preparing for the Accutane purge can make a big difference in how you feel physically and emotionally during treatment.
+Dr. Howell says that while you can’t fully prevent the Accutane purge, preparing for the Accutane purge can make a big difference in how you feel physically and emotionally during treatment.
 Here’s a detailed checklist to help you feel ready and supported from day one:

 • Start treatment during a low-stress period